vzneyv/PMT-Link-Converter/README.md

-# PMT-Link-Converter
+# PMT-Link-Converter-Extension
-Extension which takes PDF links from Physics and Maths Tutor, and converts it into non bloated raw pdf file links
+Extension which takes PDF links from Physics and Maths Tutor, and converts it into non bloated raw pdf file links which loads 900% faster on average.

 This code was made with ChatGPT and allows users to paste a link from PMT and removes the AD sidebar which no one likes, by keeping only the raw pdf link and decoding any encoded URI components using the decodeURIComponent() function.